-B. Stage III NSCLC (definitive treatment)
+B. Stage III NSCLC (definitive and pre-operative treatment)

-- 3D External Beam Radiation Therapy is considered medically necessary with up to 35 fractions OR - Intensity Modulated Radiation Therapy (IMRT) is considered medically necessary with up to 35 fractions.
+- 3D External Beam Radiation Therapy is considered medically necessary with up to 35 fractions OR - 2.
+Intensity Modulated Radiation Therapy (IMRT) is considered medically necessary with up to 35 fractions.

 - 1. Brachytherapy is not considered medically necessary. - 2.
 Stereotactic Body Radiation Therapy (SBRT) is not considered medically necessary.